nsip/sif34_assessment/README.md

 OUTCOME:
 * At this stage, the assessment instrument is represented as the link from GradingAssessment to an online resource or binary attached resource
 * The instrument is accompanied by a descriptor.
 * At a later stage, particulary in summative assessment, an AssessmentItem object may be provided.
-This is already the case in NAPLAN.
+This is already to be done for NAPLAN.

 ###Assessment Purpose